• Skip to main content

 St. Asaph is a small rental market so rent statistics can only be a general guide.
 However, Home.co.uk’s St. Asaph Market Rent Summary gives some indication as to the level of rental incomes that might be possible in the area.
 The figures say that the average rent in St. Asaph is currently £591 per month.
 It says that the average rent for a one-bed property is currently £269 PCM, for a two-bed property £750 PCM and for a three-bed property £594 PCM.

-On yields, St. Asaph is covered by the Llandudno LL17 postcode area.
-Research on property.xyz suggests that investors can find yields around 3.9% in this area.
+On yields, St. Asaph is covered by the Llandudno LL17 postcode area and research suggests investors can find yields around 3.9% in this area.

 Property Investment in St. Asaph